MITLibraries/timdex-ui/README.md

 - `ABOUT_APP`: If populated, an 'about' partial containing the contents of this variable will render on `basic_search#index`.
+- `ACTIVE_FILTERS`: If populated, this list of strings defines which filters are shown to the user, and the order in which they appear.
+Values are case sensitive, and must match those used in the TIMDEX GraphQL query.
+Extraneous values will be ignored.
+If not populated, all filters will be shown.
 - `GDT`: Enables features related to geospatial data discovery.
 Setting this variable with any value will trigger GDT mode (e.g., `GDT=false` will still enable GDT features).
 Note that this is currently intended _only_ for the GDT app and may have unexpected consequences if applied to other TIMDEX UI apps.